nest/nest-simulator/doc/index.rst

 - `PyNN <http://neuralensemble.org/PyNN/>`_ - a simulator-independent language for building neuronal network models
 - `Elephant <http://neuralensemble.org/elephant/>`_ - a package for the analysis of neurophysiological data, using Neo data structures

-You can find more projects by the community for example by searching GitHub for the topics `"nest-simulator" <https://github.com/topics/nest-simulator>`_ or `"nest-module" <https://github.com/topics/nest-module/>`_.
+You can find more projects by the community, for example by searching GitHub for the topics `"nest-simulator" <https://github.com/topics/nest-simulator>`_ or `"nest-module" <https://github.com/topics/nest-module/>`_.

 License
 #######